 Crappie Fishing Tips, Tricks and Techniques

-Most likely you came to this web page for the below information, our crappie fishing tips.
-These tips were put together by our team by searching all over for the most effect tips used for crappie fishing.
-In fact, some of the below tips even came from anglers such as yourself.
-Feel free to submit a fishing tip if you’d like to see your own crappie fishing secret appear below.
+Most likely you came to this web page for the information below.
+These tips were put together by our team by searching all over for the most effective crappie fishing tips.
+In fact, some of these tips even came from anglers such as yourself.

-- The Best Live Bait Setup– One of the best bait setups for crappie is to use a #6 hook, a small split shot, a live minnow and a slip bobber.
+- The Best Live Bait Rig– One of the best bait rigs for crappie is to use a #6 hook, a small split shot, a live minnow and a slip bobber.
 The slip bobber will allow you adjust for any depth while not sacrificing casting ability.
 Hook the minnow either through both lips or just behind the top dorsal fin.

 - Fish the Right Depth– Crappie can usually be found between three and six feet of water.
 During the peak of summer crappie will move to deeper areas and come out to the surface during dawn and dusk to feed.